DOD Buys AI Coding Tools for 50K Devs. Your Excuses End Now.

 The Window Is Closing

-You have a choice: start that same journey now and face the same challenges, or work with teams that have already made the transition.
+You have a choice.
+Start that same journey now and face the same challenges, or work with teams that have already made the transition.

 The enterprises that win in 2026 and beyond won't be the ones with the best legacy codebases or the most experienced traditional developers.
-They'll be the ones who recognized that AI-native development is the new normal and moved decisively while their competitors were still waiting to see what happens.
+They'll be the ones who recognized that AI-native development is the new normal and moved while their competitors were still waiting to see what happens.

 The DOD just showed you what happens when you wait.
 Don't make the same mistake.